 This is bound to have a negative impact on your relationships.
 Certainly with your partner (and especially if he or she is suffering from lack of sleep as well), but also your other family members, friends and even your co-workers.

 Sleep is critical for good physical and emotional health.

 If you are suffering from sleep apnea, or think you might be, it’s crucial that you find a way to manage it.
-While you can help the fact that you have sleep apnea, you can take responsibility for improving your health and your relationships by seeking out health.
+While you can't help the fact that you have sleep apnea, you can take responsibility for improving your health and your relationships by seeking out help.